nclark-lab/RERconverge/README.md

 ## Getting Started

 Please refer to the [wiki](https://github.com/nclark-lab/RERconverge/wiki/Getting-Started) for detailed instructions to **install** RERconverge from scratch.
-For more information on running RERconverge, please see the full documentation ***(Link to R documentation)*** and [R vignettes](https://github.com/nclark-lab/RERconverge/wiki/Vignettes).
+For more information on running RERconverge, please see the [full documentation] (https://github.com/nclark-lab/RERconverge/blob/master/RERconverge-master.pdf) and [R vignettes](https://github.com/nclark-lab/RERconverge/wiki/Vignettes).

 ### Quick Start
 ```